 You can opt to stay in a forest lodge or tree house in the Forest of Dean or alternatively you can book one of the meadow lodges which looked like they would be perfect in summertime.
 We enjoyed being hidden away among the trees.
 The lodges can sleep between two and 10 guests.

 Have you taken any Forest of Dean holidays?
-Let me know in the comments below.
+Let me know in the comments below what you think are the best things to do in the Forest of Dean with kids.

 If you’re driving in the UK, check out my post about the best family-friendly places to stop just off the motorway, including picnic spots, country parks and castles.